hazelcast/hazelcast-jet/site/docs/design-docs/018-kinesis-connectors.md

 ### Watermarks

-The Kinesis source can provide native watermarks because the [record data structure](https://docs.aws.amazon.com/kinesis/latest/APIReference/API_Record.html) has a field that can be turned towards this purpose
+The Kinesis source can provide native timestamps because the [record data structure](https://docs.aws.amazon.com/kinesis/latest/APIReference/API_Record.html) has a field that can be turned towards this purpose